bradford-hamilton/Ruby-On-Quails/guides/source/3_1_release_notes.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Ruby on Rails 3.1 Release Notes
+Ruby on Quails 3.1 Release Notes
 ===============================

-Highlights in Rails 3.1:
+Highlights in Quails 3.1:

 * Streaming
 * Reversible Migrations